 In the UK, Corporation Tax is set at a fixed rate of 19%.
 All UK companies (including UK branches of multi-national companies) are liable to pay income tax on your trading profits, assets you have disposed of at a profit during the fiscal year, and investments.
 Companies with international offices headquartered in the UK must pay income tax on both UK and global profits.

-Corporation Tax is payable to Her Majesty's Revenue and Customs department (HMRC).
+Corporation Tax is payable to His Majesty's Revenue and Customs department (HMRC).
 You will not receive an invoice for the Corporation Tax your business is liable to pay, but instead, you will need to work out what you owe via your company's accounts.

 You will use your accounts to prepare a Company Tax Return, which will effectively indicate what you owe in Corporation Tax.
 You will have to pay Corporation Tax by a specific deadline – usually (at the latest) nine months and one day from the end of your company's accounting period.